Legal cases with fixed pricing, standardized processes, and firm timelines

-Gone are the days when joint families sought to keep the members together.
+Gone are the days when joint families sought to keep their family members together.
 They ensured that everything was shared equally between brothers and sisters.
-Today, the need for the partition of property among family members has become a pressing matter.
-Due to indecision from the family members, the partition execution requires a steady and unbiased hand of the law to rule out a fair settlement.
+Today, the need for partition of property among family members has become a pressing matter.
+Due to indecision by the family members, partition execution requires a steady and unbiased hand of the law in order to rule out a fair settlement.

-Next, the court considers the claims and their rights on the property so as to pass an order giving each shareholder the deserving portion, as per The Partition Act, India.
+While in court, the judge considers the claims and their rights on the property so as to pass an order giving each shareholder the deserving portion, as per The Partition Act, 1893.

-The Property Partition Law for a joint family in India states that an ancestral property can be divided on the basis of making a family partition agreement.
+The partition law for a joint family in India states that an ancestral property can be divided on the basis of making a family partition agreement ie., the Partition Deed.
 This is subject to the personal laws of inheritance where Hindus, Muslims, and Christians have different standings under family property division.
-The people who have a share in the ancestral property, are a direct lineal descendant of a common ancestor, up to three degrees next to the common male ancestor.
+The people who have a share in the ancestral property, are a direct lineal descendant of a common ancestor up to three degrees next to the common male ancestor.

 The jointly owned ancestral property can be divided following the Property Division Law in India or you can reach a conclusion of dividing property through negotiation.
 People who have a portion in the ancestral property are called coparceners.
 In other words, they are co-owners of the property.

-Today, even a daughter, as a coparcener, can demand the partition of a house or business or any property that belonged to her father.
-Property Law of Partition in India also states that an ancestral property division happens either by family settlement deed or by filing a suit of partition in the court.
+Today, even daughters can act as coparceners and demand partition of a house, business, or property that belonged to their father.
+Property law of partition in India also states that an ancestral property division happens either by a family settlement deed or by filing a suit of partition in court.

 Also to note, self-acquired property in India cannot be divided during the lifetime of the person who acquired it, but self-acquired property becomes a part of the ancestral property after the death of the owner.
 However, the person can grant the self-acquired property through his/her will to any person he/she wants.

-When a party or parties claim rights over a piece of land or building and files a case in the court due to a property dispute which arose in the family is called a Partition Suit.
+When a party or parties claim rights over a piece of land or building and files a case in court, due to a property dispute issue which arose in the family, it is called a Partition Suit.

-If the family members are happy to negotiate about the property partition, then one needs to formulate a Partition Deed following the Partition Act.
-It is an official document created either by Court Order or through the negotiation by the parties.
-It defines the respective portions of the property to each party claiming their right over it.
+If the family members are happy to negotiate about the property partition, then one needs to formulate a Partition Deed following the Partition Act, 1893.
+It is an official document created either by Court Order or through negotiation by the parties.
+It defines the respective portions of property that would be claimed by each party.